Awesome Miner can use the following sources for coin information and statistics, where all popular coins are included:

 For Yiimp based pools, Awesome Miner can compare their estimated payout with their actual payout for each algorithm.
 Awesome Miner uses the data for the last 3 days to calculate the "Actual Performance", indicating how far the estimates are from the actual payouts on average.
 A value of 100% indicates that the estimates matches the actual payouts an a value of 75% indicates that the payouts are 75% of the estimate on average.

-The feature to adjust the reported revenue, Adjust reported revenue for actual payout performance can be enabled in the Options dialog, Statistics section.
+The feature to adjust the reported revenue, Adjust reported revenue for actual payout performance can be enabled in the Options dialog, Statistics Settings section.
 The actual payout performance will be displayed in the Online Services tab in the main window and the Revenue and Profit values will be adjusted based on this factor.
+The profit switcher will also use adjusted values when making profit decisions.

 In case any of the coin statistics providers are reporting an incorrect algorithm for a coin, the algorithm can manually be overridden for a specific coin.
 This can be the case when a coin is forked to use another algorithm, but the coin statistics provider has not yet changed to the correct algorithm.